raiden-network/spec/smart_contracts.rst

     Only a valid signed `balance proof update`__  ``MUST`` be accepted.
 This update is a confirmation from the ``non-closing participant`` that the contained :term:`balance proof` can be set on his behalf.

+    The same `balance proof update`__ ``MUST NOT`` be accepted multiple times.
+This prevents Monitoring Services from getting rewards again and again using the same reward proof.

     __ balance-proof-update-on-chain_

 .. _settle-channel: